belminf/cfn-aws-cur-by-tag/README.md

-# sam-aws-cur-by-tag
+# cfn-aws-cur-by-tag

 ## Setup
-Essentially, you need to setup the cost allocation tag, the CUR report, partitioning of that data and deploy these Lambda functions via SAM to get this running.
+Essentially, you need to setup the cost allocation tag, the CUR report, partitioning of that data and deploy these Lambda functions via CloudFormation to get this running.

 ### 1. Cost allocation tag
 This could be configured on your AWS Billing Console.
 See [AWS documentation](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) for details.